Diisopropyl fluorophosphate

-Diisopropyl fluorophosphate (DFP) or Isoflurophate is an oily, colorless liquid with the chemical formula C_{6}H_{14}FO_{3}P. It was once used to treat glaucoma and is currently used as an organophosphorus insecticide.
+Diisopropyl fluorophosphate (DFP) or Isofluorophate is an oily, colorless liquid with the chemical formula C6H14FO3P.
+It was once used to treat glaucoma and is currently used as an organophosphorus insecticide.
 It is stable, but undergoes hydrolysis when subjected to moisture.

 Uses in medicine

 Diisopropyl fluorophosphate is a parasympathomimetic drug irreversible anti-cholinesterase and has been used in ophthalmology as a miotic agent in treatment of chronic glaucoma, as a miotic in veterinary medicine, and as an experimental agent in neuroscience because of its acetylcholinesterase inhibitory properties and ability to induce delayed peripheral neuropathy.